-- 1) The applicant shall adhere to the terms and conditions listed in the Interim Use Permit. - Any alterations to the approved plans that do not alter major elements of the plan and do not constitute a variance from the provisions of Chapter 50 may be approved by the Land Use Supervisor without further Planning Commission review.
+- 1) The applicant shall adhere to the terms and conditions listed in the Interim Use Permit. - 2) The applicant must obtain a CSVDU permit from Construction Services and Inspections, and an operational permit from Life Safety, prior to operating the Vacation Dwelling Unit. - 3) Any alterations to the approved plans that do not alter major elements of the plan and do not constitute a variance from the provisions of Chapter 50 may be approved by the Land Use Supervisor without further Planning Commission review.

-The City of Duluth has tried to ensure that the information contained in this map or electronic document is accurate.
 The City of Duluth makes no warranty or guarantee concerning the accuracy or reliability.
-This drawing/data is nothing the accuracy or reliability.
-This drawing/data intended to be used as one.
-The drawing/data is a compilation of records, information and data located in various City.
-County and State of this rate of the surposes only.
-The City of Duluth shall not be liable for errors contained within this data provided or for any datages in connection with the use of this information contained within.
+This drawing/data is neither a legally recorded map nor a survey and is not compilation of records, information and data located in various City, County and State offices and other sources purposes only.
+The City of Duluth shall not be liable for contained in this map or electronic document is accurate. affecting the area shown and is to be used for reference errors contained within this data provided or for any damages in connection with the use of this information contained within. intended to be used as one.
+The drawing/data is a